GrinonBarrett/Taksidos/Core Rules/2=Combat/1=Basics.md

  **•** Move, The combatant may move up to their appropriate movement (run or sprint) in a straight line.

 ##### Multiple forms of movement
-Unless otherwise noted, a combatant may perform different modes of movement on their turn, so long as the following conditions are satisfied:
+Unless otherwise noted, a combatant may perform different modes of movement during a round, so long as the following conditions are satisfied:
     1 Only one mode is used on a given move.
     2 The unit has more than one mode of movement available.

 ##### Jumping
 A character may jump up to half of their run speed.
 Alternatively, they may jump up to half of their climb speed in an appropriate situation.
 When swimming, aquatic creatures may jump, when they surface, up to half of their swim speed.
-A sprinting creature’s jump distance is adjusted accordingly.
+A sprinting creature’s jump is increased by half.

 ##### Turn Order Chits
 All combatants take turns performing their action for the phase per their turn order chit.
 I.e, the combatant with the first chit goes first, second chit follows them, a third chit follows them, etc.